 - Cherokee Purple tomato.
 My favorite heirloom- beats Brandywine in my book, but since Cherokee starts producing earlier and then pretty much finishes up when Brandywine is starting to come on strong, they’re a good combo!

-4. Seeds of Change.
-All organic and heirloom (though I feel that traditional hybridization-which is NOT genetic modification- has a place in the garden for the disease-resistance and flavor improvements they offer) with lovely pictures – I fairly drool when this comes in the mail.
+They offer all organic and heirloom seeds (though I feel that traditional hybridization-which is NOT genetic modification- has a place in the garden for the disease-resistance and the flavor improvements they offer) with lovely pictures – I fairly drool when this comes in the mail.

 I don’t order from Seeds of Change as regularly as the other three, but I’ve bought: